Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 You have a friend in Bella Vista, Arkansas!

-I fell in love with beautiful Bella Vista when we decided to move here from Joplin, Missouri after my son in law took our only daughter and moved to Bentonville because of his job.
-They would be starting a family soon and I wanted to be close to any future grandchildren.
-We had discussed moving to an area near a VA hospital when my husband retired, and since there was one in Fayetteville (25 miles south), we decide that Northwest Arkansas might be a good place to check out.
+Hi!
+It's great meeting you and I thank you for visiting my site.
+I'm Dustie Meads and my husband, Ed and I and our four dogs, Pierre, Caffee, Sugars and Nookers, moved to Bella Vista in October 2002.
+We fell in love with Bella Vista (Bella Vista means Beautiful View in Spanish) at first site.
+We had decided to check out Northwest Arkansas after my son in law took our only daughter and moved to Bentonville because of his job.
+They would eventually be starting a family and I wanted to be close to any future grandchildren.
+We had discussed moving to an area near a VA hospital when my husband retired, and since there was one in Fayetteville (25 miles south), we decide that Northwest Arkansas might be a good fit for us.

 On the second day out we discovered Bella Vista and immediately knew that's where we wanted to settle.
 It took another three weeks of heavy hunting before we found the home of our dreams.
-Fortunately our previous home sold the first week we put it on the market, so two months later we were settled here in Bella Vista!
+Fortunately our previous home sold the first week we put it on the market, so two months later we were settled here in Beautiful Bella Vista!

 Dustie